MassBank/MassBank-web/README.md

 Use the expert mode for individual settings (e.g. the name of the machine) and select the tickbox to create a manifest file.
 If the tickbox is checked, the integrity of the appliance will be checked during the import.

-Import the ova file to your VMWare environment and change the settings if necessary.
+Import the ova file to your VMWare environment and change the settings if necessary using the console

 # Install in eclipse for development